edgedb/edgedb/docs/ai/index.rst

 Enable extension in your schema
 ===============================

-AI is an |Gel| extension.
+AI is a |Gel| extension.
 To enable it, you will need to add the extension to your app's schema:

 .. code-block:: sdl